Configure Prisma Access Colo-Connect

 1. Make sure that the dedicated link status is Active by going to PanoramaCloud ServicesConfigurationColo-ConnectColo Connect Link.

-Until the Dedicated link status is Active, you cannot create Colo-Connect links.
+Until the Dedicated link status is Active, you cannot create Colo-Connect connections.

 2. Go to PanoramaCloud ServicesConfigurationColo-ConnectOnboarding and Add a new connection.